 2. Add relevant @mentions and #hashtags to boost visibility

 If you’re going to mention an event, a place or client, check to see if they’re on Twitter.
 If they are, include their @username in your tweet and they’ll be notified that you’re talking about them.

 More often than not they’ll give you a retweet and a ‘favourite’.
 Guess who one of our retweets for the above post was from? (hint: @TheWallich)

 3. #Say #no #to #spam

 Don’t be that business that uses too many hashtags in your tweets.
-Hashtags can really work if you want to join in on a trending conversation or highlight a keyword in your tweet; just don’t use too many!
+Hashtags can work wonders if you want to join in on a trending conversation or highlight a key word in your tweet; just don’t use too many!

 Your followers will think “this account is spammy, I’m unfollowing.”
 People really don’t engage with tweets that look like spam, you’ll just lose followers!

 People get too obsessed with the number of followers they have.
 Don’t get us wrong, you want to build a good following on Twitter to maximise engagement, but don’t get into the habit of following the wrong audience just so they follow you back!
 Building up your followers list with a bunch of accounts that aren’t actually interested in your content is one sure way to minimise your Twitter engagement.

 Think about who you want to engage with, do a bit of audience research, and start networking.
 Over time, and possibly with a small budget, you’ll see the rewards.